How to get a job in investment banking

 What is it like working in investment banking?

-Very much so.
+You don’t need to have a degree in economics or finance for a career in investment banking.
 A 2.1 degree from a good university is generally all you need to satisfy an employer’s academic requirements; however, good grades alone won’t get you a job at an investment bank.
 Banking employers want to see if you can demonstrate an interest in and knowledge of the industry.
 To do this you’ll need to have a strong understanding of the sector, which means knowing all about your chosen employer and how the market is behaving.
 It also means having some level of work experience at an investment bank, preferably an internship.